 To Apple’s credit, they’ve started orienting themselves in that direction with Siri Suggestions for contacts and apps, and geolocation based suggestions for apps on the lock screen (not sure if it still exists in iOS11):

 But even recommending the right app at the right place and time seems lacking.
 Pareto’s principle would suggest that 80% of the time, we only use 20% of an app’s features.

-Facebook is a great example: it houses everything from a newsfeed and videos, to stories, marketplace, groups, trending news, weather, games and city guides.
-But out of all those features, I’m willing to bet that over 80% of the time, users just use the newsfeed.
+Facebook is a great example: it houses everything from newsfeed, stories, marketplace, groups, trending news, weather, games and city guides, etc. But I’m willing to bet that out of all those features, people use just the newsfeed over 80% of the time.

 So instead of suggesting the Facebook app itself, why not offer just the newsfeed?

 You’re probably thinking- how can individual features be modularized?
 Here too, Apple has a potential solution- widgets.

 Unfortunately, the widget screen runs into the same problem as the home screen: it’s just a static inventory list.

 The irony here is that new iPhones have a dedicated A.I. processor, yet the iOS experience doesn’t learn much about your usage patterns or preferences.
 But what if it did?

 What if your phone learned when and where it was used and for what reason?